752963e64/752963e64/README.md

 Telling it like this sounds like a wonderful story...
 It's not. life is not cool and quiet.
 I'm born in suburb from stupid copulation... my parent were stupid.

-38 yo I'm still alive, smarter and dangerous? :D
+38 yo I'm still alive, smarter and dangerous?

+-.-

 <!---
 752963e64/752963e64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.